Redcof/ints-jst/README.md

 # ints-jst v3.1.0

+#### Add the power of programming to HTML.

-The best javascript library and templeting engine for dynamic HTML page generation.
+The best javascript framework and templeting engine for dynamic HTML page generation.

 Mind the use of custom element `<js-t>` and `{{expression}}`inside element attribute.
 You are requested to find more issue, and make it more complete.
 Suggest improvements and ideas!